 When looking for a grill, it is very important that you try not to be drawn in by the pretty finish and big, shiny knobs.
 They are likely a tell-tale sign that it is hiding some suspect qualities.
 A high-quality iron grilling surface is a must for me.
 I simply cannot use stainless steel grills as they have a hard time marking anything (Remember, presentation is king).
 A good BTU and heat distribution are vital as well.
 I recommend Weber, and you can check out which BBQ grill I recommend on Amazon by clicking here.

 Another fantastic method which is popular in Europe is to use a cast-iron frying pan (or hot skillet).
 The cast iron retains the heat incredibly well and provides a cooking surface that is unmatched by other materials for cooking steak.
 Spooning butter on a salt and pepper encrusted steak with rosemary sprigs is one of my favorite dishes to cook.
 For our recommended cast iron pan from Amazon, be sure to check it out by clicking here.

 How long to cook a steak depends on three major factors: Time, Sight, Touch.
 A steak’s temperature cannot be determined without utilizing all three factors together to paint the proper picture.

 First things first.
 Know your hot spot and know it well.
 You want to cook steaks at the highest temperature you can get on the grill and that is knowing where the hottest spot on the grill lies.
-Every grill has one, and you can easily identify it by the discoloration it has over other spots on the grill, as the area is whiter than the rest.
+Every grill has one, and you can identify it by the discoloration it has over other spots on the grill.
 Knowing how long to grill a steak rests on these basics foundations.
-Conversely, know your “cool” side, where you have no fear of burning if left alone.
-If you’ve got a serious hot spot/cold spot formed, check out this site for the top reviewed grills.
+Know your “cool” side as well, where you have no fear of burning if left alone.

 No Two Steaks Are Alike